cs3org/OCM-API/IETF-RFC.md

 The request MUST be signed using an HTTP Message Signature [RFC9421].
 The `client_id` identifies the Receiving Server and MUST be set to its fully qualified domain name.
-The `code` parameter carries the authorization code that was issued by the Sending Server in the Share Creation Notification.
+The `code` parameter carries the authorization secret that was issued by the Sending Server in the Share Creation Notification.
 It is allowed to send the additional parameters defined in [RFC6749] for the `authorization_code` grant type, but they MUST be ignored.